edvisdev98/OS-Development/OS Development/Bootloader/readme.md

     Changes the color of the text (foreground) displayed on the screen while leaving the background color unchanged.

-    (Note: VGA Color Codes for Text Mode.xlsx includes a table listing HEX color codes for use with BackgroundColor.asm and TextFontColor.asm.)
+(Note: VGA Color Codes for Text Mode.jpg includes a table listing HEX color codes for use with BackgroundColor.asm and TextFontColor.asm.)

 Compilation & Testing: